astro-mat/StudioMooMooPortal_PP4/README.md

 - Acceptance Criteria 1
 The layout automatically adjusts based on screen size and orientation
 - Acceptance Criteria 2
-All elements such as text, images, buttons etc are easily viewed and visable on a range of devices
+All elements such as text, images, buttons etc are easily viewed and visible on a range of devices
 - Acceptance Criteria 3
 All navigation elements are optimised for touch devices